Iram Khan from India is the YES Student of the Month

 1. Donating hair to create natural wigs is a powerful gesture of support for women undergoing cancer treatment.
 Zain Shehadeh (YES ’14) noticed that natural wigs are incredibly expensive in Jordan, so she created For Hope and Love to collect hair donations.
 On November 11, Zain organized her first For Hope and Love event, collecting 58 hair donations, 1 pre-made wig, and over $660, along with 90 letters of support!
 Undoubtedly, these women will feel the hope and love from their community, thanks to Zain.

-2. In Pakistan, alumni noticed a dire need for effective public health awareness campaigns in marginalized communities after numerous dengue fever outbreaks across the country.
+2. In Pakistan, alumni noticed a dire need for effective public health awareness campaigns in local communities after numerous dengue fever outbreaks across the country.
 To address the problem, alumni in Charsadda, Faisalabad, Karachi, Mardan, and Peshawar came together to organize and execute eight medical camps and four dengue fever awareness camps during November.
 By the end of their campaign, over 4,000 patients had been helped thanks to the alumni’s efforts!

 3. In celebration of World Smile Day, Amela Nevaljalovic (YES ’17) and Lamija Jamak (YES ’14) put together a project to bring smiles to children fighting cancer in Bosnia and Herzegovina.
 In October, Amela and Lamija created cards for cancer patients at a local elementary school.
 In November, the two alumni delivered the cards to children and staff at a local NGO, “The Heart for Kids with Cancer in FBIH Association.”
 The cards are now up on the walls of the center, and are definitely bringing many smiles to the young patients!